-The toolkit is intended for developers, agencies and savvy WordPress users who need to provide for various types of scenarios within the WordPress environment.
+The plugins are intended to agencies and savvy WordPress users who need to provide for various types of scenarios within the WordPress environment.
 This includes blogging tools, analysis tools and content marketing tools of various types.

 - Show a welcome message to users when they first enter your site